Common ADHD Interventions

 • Increased aggression and hostility

-It can be dangerous to stop taking prescription medications without consulting a doctor first, so be sure to let your doctor know if you think your ADHD medication may be causing unwanted side effects.
+Quickly stopping taking prescription medications without consulting a doctor first is often dangerous, so let your doctor know if you think your ADHD medication may be causing unwanted side effects.

 Natural supplements and lifestyle habits

-Many people cannot or do not want to take medication for a variety of reasons, but there are also natural alternatives available for people with ADHD.
-Moreover, it has been shown that certain micronutrients, which are essential compounds found in food and other sources, can help reduce ADHD symptoms and even improve the effects of medication.
-Science-backed natural supplements that could help mitigate symptoms and improve your quality of life include:
+Some people cannot or do not want to take medication for a variety of reasons, but there are also natural alternatives available for people with ADHD.
+Moreover, it has been shown that certain micronutrients, which are compounds found in food and other sources, may reduce ADHD symptoms and improve the effects of medication.
+Science-backed natural supplements that may mitigate symptoms and improve the quality of life for some people include the following.
+Talk to your doctor or a nutritionist when deciding what supplements, nutrients, and foods are healthy for your body.
+Everyone is different, so some supplements may not be helpful depending on your unique experiences.

-Research suggests that people with ADHD tend to have lower levels of a specific type of omega-3 called Docosahexaenoic acid (DHA); therefore, upping your intake of omega-3 could help fill nutritional gaps and boost your well-being.
-You can find omega-3 supplements in pill or syrup form, or you can get it from your diet by consuming any of the following foods:
+Research suggests that people with ADHD tend to have lower levels of a specific type of omega-3 called Docosahexaenoic acid (DHA).
+Upping your intake of omega-3 could help fill nutritional gaps and boost your well-being.
+You can find omega-3 supplements in pill or syrup form, or you may find it in certain foods, such as:

 • Salmon